ukchrist/azure-docs/articles/data-factory/connector-sap-cdc.md

 ## Copy or transform data with the SAP CDC connector

-SAP CDC datasets can be used as source in Copy activity or Mapping data flow.
-While Copy activity will only allow you to land the raw change data feed coming from the ODP source, integration into Mapping data flow takes care of interpreting the change data feed correctly by evaluating technical attributes provided by the ODP framework (e.g., ODQ_CHANGEMODE) automatically.
+SAP CDC datasets can be used as source in mapping data flow.
+Mapping data flow takes care of interpreting the change data feed (or delta records) correctly by evaluating technical attributes provided by the ODP framework (e.g., ODQ_CHANGEMODE) automatically.
 This allows users to concentrate on the required transformation logic without having to bother with the internals of the SAP ODP change feed.

-### Copy activity properties

-To configure a copy activity for an SAP CDC source dataset, follow [Create a copy activity with an SAP CDC data source](sap-change-data-capture-copy-activity.md#create-a-copy-activity-with-an-sap-cdc-data-source).

 ### Mapping data flow properties